Konami33/Nginx-load-balancer/README.md

     exports.worker2InstanceIp = worker2Instance.publicIp;
     ```

 **NOTE:** Update the security group *inbound rules* accordingly to your requirement.
-But for now it is set up to allow http connection and ssh connection.
+But for now it is set up to allow all traffic.
 You can change it later.

 ### Step 1.4: Deploy the Pulumi Stack